Welcome to the new home of the Yerf Historical Archive!

 The Archive respects the wishes of copyright-holders; just give us the word, and it's gone.
 If your issue is with certain files or descriptions, we will be glad to handle them on a case-by-case basis.

 Sounds great!
 We'd be glad to add a brief header containing links to your current galleries and your home page, or another means of contact.
 (You might also consider linking to the Archive from your current sites.)

 If you were a Yerf artist, your past artwork should already be on display.
 If you had previously withdrawn it, we would be glad to reinstate it, in part or in whole; just let us know.

 The Yerf Historical Archive does not seek to compete with modern art communities, and is not accepting applications or new submissions.
 Consider Inkbunny, Weasyl, SoFurry, deviantART or Fur Affinity, each of which offers different features and serves a different user base.

 The Yerf Historical Archive is a separate collection, so no. You might try contacting ArtSpots' former maintainer.

-I (GreenReaper) am the founder and lead curator of WikiFur, the furry encyclopedia, which I launched in 2005 and migrated from Wikia in 2009.
-I'm also the editor of furry news and features magazine Flayrah, which I acquired and relaunched in January 2010.
+I (GreenReaper) am the founder of WikiFur, the furry encyclopedia, which I launched in 2005 and migrated from Wikia in 2009.
+I'm also lead administrator of Inkbunny, and editor-in-chief of furry news/features magazine Flayrah, which I acquired and relaunched in January 2010.

 The Archive is hosted in coordination with Timduru, who also provides hosting for WikiFur and Flayrah, and other furry sites.
 We've both been fans for quite a while (though perhaps not as long as some of the Archive's featured artists), and we're not looking to disappear anytime soon.